hunteryt17/Final_Robotics/README.md

 `/scripts/learning_algo.py`

 To emphasize the training aspect of our RoboDog, we wanted to ensure that there was some form of learning involved in determining how the RoboDog would react to commands.
 To implement the idea of exploration over exploitation, we used the Q-Learning Algorithm, a probability space, and a greedy epsilon.
-We initialized a Q-Matrix (`initialize_matrix()`) on the given command and the command executed, such as the user inputs "fetch blue" (given command) and the RoboDog completes the action "roll" (command executed).
+We initialized a Q-Matrix (`initialize_matrix()`) on the given command and the command executed, for instance, the user inputs would be the given command and the action that the RoboDog completes would be the command executed.

 ![Learning Process Diagram](images/learning_process_diagram.png)